kylebrain/kylebrain.github.io/index.md

 </div>

-I work with C-style languages, using C# and Unity for my work in the Evolutionary Computational Systems Labratory and other side projects, C++ for all course work, completed Data Structures and currently in Programming Languages, and C for my teaching fellow position.
+I primarily work with C-style languages, using C# and Unity for my work in the Evolutionary Computational Systems Labratory and other side projects, C++ for all course work, and C for my teaching fellow position.
+I worked at Intel using Python developing functional validation tests.
 I am familar with other web languages from side projects including SQL and frontend and backend Javascript frameworks.
-Currently working at Intel using Python developing functional validation tests.

 ## Links